-The data shown reflects actual historical dividend performance of AWM Diversified MIC.
+The graph above is based on a hypothetical investment amount.
+The data shown reflects the actual historical dividend performance of AWM Diversified MIC.
 This assumes the annual contribution of \$2,500.00 is made on April 1 (the beginning of AWM Diversified MIC's fiscal year) receiving the 20% Canadian Education Saving Grant (CESG) of \$500.00.
 There is a lifetime grant limit of \$7,200.00 and a contribution limit of \$50,000.00 per beneficiary.
 This graph assumes that dividends are received tax free and fully reinvested.
+This chart is provided for illustrative purposes to demonstrate the impact of compound returns over long investment periods based on actual AWM Diversified MIC historical returns.